 Federal Student Loan Programs Require Costly Administrative Structures

-- Federal student aid regulations require large administrative and bureaucratic structures that increase educations costs and can degrade the quality of student services at institutions which accept federal funds.
+- Federal student aid regulations require large administrative and bureaucratic structures that increase education costs and can degrade the quality of student services at institutions which accept federal funds.

 - The National Association of Student Financial Aid Administrators reports that “[f]inancial aid offices and the student services they provide are being strained by increasing regulatory and administrative burdens.”

-- “The sheer size and scope of federal regulations and other administrative burden has pushed financial aid offices to the breaking point,” said NASFAA President Justin Draeger.
+- “The sheer size and scope of federal regulations and other administrative burdens has pushed financial aid offices to the breaking point,” said NASFAA President Justin Draeger.

 Federal Student Loan Programs Do Not Work

-- Instead, the evidence suggests that federal student aid results increases education costs by supporting increased spending.
+- Instead, the evidence suggests that federal student aid results in increased education costs by supporting increased spending.
 The real beneficiaries of student loan programs may be the colleges rather than the students.